-4.1.1 Issues set out in the report of the 2013 Workshop Rapporteurs
+4.1.1 Issues set out in the Rapporteurs' reports of the 2013 and 2015 Workshops

-The Rapporteurs' report for Spain contained essentially a summary of the good practices and positive measures included in the NAcP submitted by the CSN.
+Both Rapporteurs' reports for Spain contained essentially a summary of the good practices and positive measures included in the NAcP submitted by the CSN.
 However, two concerns or challenges were mentioned:

 • The first referred to the ambitious timeframe established for the implementation of all the improvement measures (The timeframe to implement all the improvement measures by the end of 2016 is ambitious and commendable.
-Nevertheless, some measures scheduled for the long term are crucial, such as filtered venting and the installation of PARs).
+Nevertheless, some measures scheduled for the long term are crucial, such as filtered venting and the installation of PARs.
+The installation of filtered venting at one plant, where it was not previously requested, is scheduled to the 2017 refuelling outage).